moka-guys/mokabed/LiveBedfiles/Pan3974_LogFile.md

 The UCSC table browser was queried. selecting hg19, NCBI refseq track and the UCSC RefSeq (refGene) table, to match that used by MokaBED.

 The identifier NM_000344 was provided and the output saved as Pan3974_problemRefSeqFormat.txt

+### selection of transcript record
+The two transcripts were assessed manually and it was found the one at chr5:69345495-69373422 was in the position of it's pseudogene SMN2 and should be ignored.
+This was confirmed with the requesting scientist, M Yau.